auroreloisy/otto-benchmark/README.md

 ### Conda users

-If you use conda to manage your Python environments, you can install OTTO in a dedicated environment `otto-benchmark`
+If you use conda to manage your Python environments, you can install OTTO-benchmark in a dedicated environment `otto-benchmark`

 ``` bash
 conda create --name otto-benchmark python=3.8